 Brought to you by Senior Research Analyst Wayne Shum

-Market momentum: A snapshot of the New Zealand property market – three months ending September 2025
+Market momentum: October’s snapshot of the NZ property market

 Figure 2: Valocity Value – New Zealand – 2025